devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

 # Web Deck Definition

-Virtual decks are declared like any other deck.
+Virtual decks are defined like any other deck.
 Their driver must be `virtualdeck`.
+Also, the contains a few additional attributes to display them on a HTML web Canvas.

 ```yaml
 name: Virtual Deck 3×2